SAP-docs/btp-cloud-logging/docs/ingest-from-cloud-foundry-runtime-f5a7c99.md

     cf service-key <service-instance> <service-key>
     ```

-5. Create a user provided service using the following the template filled with the values of the previous step and a user-provided-service-name of your choice:
+5.  (a) Create a user provided service using the following the template filled with the values of the previous step and a user-provided-service-name of your choice:

     ```
     cf cups <user-provided-service-name> -l https-batch://<ingest-username>:<ingest-password>@<ingest-endpoint>/cfsyslog?drain-type=all
+    ```

+    (b) **Use mTLS if required:**

+    Use this if you need mTLS.
+You still embed the basic auth username/password into the drain URL, while the certificate material is supplied separately as parameters.

+    5.1 Prerequisites
+    - You have obtained the binding JSON (cf service-key <service-instance> <service-key>).

+    5.2 Extract the following fields from the binding JSON:
+    - ingest-username
+    - ingest-password
+    - ingest-mtls-endpoint
+    - ingest-mtls-cert
+    - ingest-mtls-key
+    - server-ca

+    5.3 Prepare the JSON payload for cf cups.
+(Newlines must be escaped if passed inline)
+    ```json
+    creds_payload.json:
+    {
+      "ca": "<server-ca>",
+      "cert": "<ingest-mtls-cert>",
+      "key": "<ingest-mtls-key>"
+    }
+    ```

+    5.4 Create the mTLS-enabled user provided service:
+    ```bash
+    cf cups <user-provided-service-name> \
+      -l "https-batch://<ingest-username>:<ingest-password>@<ingest-mtls-endpoint>/cfsyslog?drain-data=all" \
+      -p creds_payload.json
     ```

 6. Proceed with [Bind the Application to the Service Instance](ingest-from-cloud-foundry-runtime-f5a7c99.md#loiof5a7c993743c4ee79722479371b90b37__bind_the_application) and bind to the user provided service.